-- EASILY MOVE ACROSS FLOORS AND THICK CARPETS with large 4", durable wheels, along with rear locking wheels to set it in place
+- EASILY MOVE ACROSS FLOORS AND THICK CARPETS with large 4"" durable wheels

 Since a 3-in-1 commode serves the needs of a specific group, including aging adults, it comes with arm-rests and back-rests to provide secure trunk support while in sitting.
 Some commodes are height-adjustable with a knob system on the legs.

 The last one we’ll look at are the front-wheeled walkers that come with a seat.
 The frame comes with two wheels on the front legs and glides on the back (sometimes users replace the glides to have 4 wheels total).
 Since walkers inevitably serve people who have trouble with walking, the braking system is accessible via the handles.
 The seat is there for rest breaks, but the walker is not meant to be propelled while in sitting.